tiqi-group/pydase/README.md

 `pydase` offers various configurable options:

 - **`ENVIRONMENT`**: Sets the operation mode to either "development" or "production".
 Affects logging behaviour (see [logging section](#logging-in-pydase)).
 - **`SERVICE_CONFIG_DIR`**: Specifies the directory for service configuration files, like `web_settings.json`.
 This directory can also be used to hold user-defined configuration files.
-Default is the "config" folder in the service root folder.
+Default is the `config` folder in the service root folder.
 The variable can be accessed through:

     ```python
     import pydase.config